-How To Keep Spiders Out of Your Bedroom
+How to Keep Spiders Out of Your Bedroom

 10 Min Read | By Letara Buckley

-Last Modified 11 July 2024 First Added 25 September 2020
+Last Modified 27 September 2024 First Added 25 September 2020

 This article was written and reviewed in line with our editorial policy.

-Natural spider repellents, using specific oils, and keeping your space clean are some ways to prevent spiders from invading your area.
-Read on to discover how to keep spiders away from your bed.
+Natural repellents, using specific oils, and keeping your space clean are some ways to prevent spiders from invading your sleep space.
+Read on to discover more ways to keep those eight-legged friends at bay.

 1. Plug-in spider repellents